leiferlab/NeRVEclustering/README_leifer_lab.txt

 	*NOTE: due to poor image quality of dark field images, it may be necessary to use some of the code developed by ANL to manually adjust centerlines

+After Centerlines and timing are done, it's good to view them and the timing by using the program WormAnalysisPreview

 **steps 2-5 all use submitWormAnalysisPipelineFull.py for submission.
 STEP 2: STRAIGHTEN AND SEGMENTATION

+This step will performing straightening of the HiMag images using the centerlines from the previous step.
+It will also perform segmentation of the neurons in the straightened coordinate system.

 Python submission code:

 		submitWormAnalysisPipelineFull.py

 	Matlab analysis code called by python: